 “It’s important to note that reporting of most sentinel events to The Joint Commission is voluntary and represents only a small proportion of actual events,” Katherine Bronk, a commission spokeswoman, told Healthline.

 One estimate, from 2013, of the real prevalence suggested that surgeries on the wrong body part or patient may happen as often as 50 times a week in the United States.
-That’s largely unchanged from a that put the figure at about 25 to 52 a week.
+That’s largely unchanged from a

 In the Kenya case, both patients reportedly survived and are doing well.
 But a quick review of the scientific literature can turn up a litany of stories with less happy endings.